Increase Font Size

 Who is a Veteran?

-What is the legal definition of a veteran?
+Who is a veteran?

-Under Title 38 of the U.S. Code, a veteran is defined as a “person who served in the active military, naval, air, or space service, and who was discharged or released therefrom under conditions other than dishonorable.”
+Under Title 38 of the U.S. Code, a veteran is legally defined as a “person who served in the active military, naval, air, or space service, and who was discharged or released therefrom under conditions other than dishonorable.”

 What does "active military, naval, air, or space service” mean?